For some, a visit to Spain is simple, a weekend on a beach on the Costa del Sol or a few days in Barcelona and that's all they are looking for.

 After that, you have Tarragona, famous for its Roman ruins, and Girona, which is known for its Jewish quarter.

-How to Get from Barcelona to Other Cities of Interest
+How to Get to Other Cities From Here

 Barcelona's location in the north-east of Spain means it's quite difficult to get to the other extremes of the country, though the high-speed AVE train helps for getting to Madrid and Seville.
 In many other cases, you'll want to fly.